 Alston-Abel analyzed data collected by co-author Virginia Berninger, UW emeritus professor of education, who conducted a five-year longitudinal study of academic performance in grades one through seven.
 As part of that study, Berninger sent home questionnaires asking parents if, and how, they helped their children with reading and writing; Alston-Abel, a former primary teacher, then compared the responses with students’ academic performance.

-The study published online in May in the Journal of Educational and Psychological Consultation.
+The study was published online in the Journal of Educational and Psychological Consultation.

 Article continues below...

-Fundamental solutions for reading and writing difficulties –
+Fundamental solutions to reading and writing difficulties –

 To collect a range of ages and school experiences, the study followed two groups of students in public elementary schools near the UW campus — one cohort of students from first to fifth grade, the other from third to seventh grade.
 In all, 241 families participated over five years, completing annual questionnaires about how their child felt about reading and writing, what kinds of activities they engaged in at home, and what kind of help parents provided.